leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 # WARRANTY DISCLAIMER

-YOU HEREBY ACKNOWLEDGE AND AGREE THAT AIM DYNAMIX, AIM DYNAMIX AI AND ALL OUTPUT ARE PROVIDED BY AIM DYNAMIX AND LEIGHTON AVANT-GARDE HAUS TECHNOLOGIES ON AN “AS IS” BASIS AND AS AVAILABLE, AND YOUR ACCESS TO, PARTICIPATION AND/OR USE OF THE AI PROGRAM OR XERATAUS AI, IS AT YOUR SOLE RISK.
+YOU HEREBY ACKNOWLEDGE AND AGREE THAT XERATAUS, XERATAUS AI (AIMX) AND ALL OUTPUT ARE PROVIDED BY XERATAUS AND LEIGHTON AVANT-GARDE HAUS TECHNOLOGIES ON AN “AS IS” BASIS AND AS AVAILABLE, AND YOUR ACCESS TO, PARTICIPATION AND/OR USE OF THE AI PROGRAM OR XERATAUS AI, IS AT YOUR SOLE RISK.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, NOTION EXPRESSLY DISCLAIMS ALL AND YOU RECEIVE NO WARRANTIES AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THOSE OF MERCHANTABILITY, SATISFACTORY QUALITY, TITLE, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
-NOTION MAKES NO WARRANTY THAT ANY OF THE SERVICES WILL MEET YOUR REQUIREMENTS AND/OR THAT THE SERVICES WILL BE UNINTERRUPTED, TIMELY, ERROR-FREE OR SECURE, NOR DOES AIM' MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE AIM DYNAMIX AI OR THE ACCURACY OF ANY OTHER INFORMATION OBTAINED THROUGH AIM DYNAMIX AI.
+NOTION MAKES NO WARRANTY THAT ANY OF THE SERVICES WILL MEET YOUR REQUIREMENTS AND/OR THAT THE SERVICES WILL BE UNINTERRUPTED, TIMELY, ERROR-FREE OR SECURE, NOR DOES AIM' MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE XERATAUS AI OR THE ACCURACY OF ANY OTHER INFORMATION OBTAINED THROUGH XERATAUS AI.
 YOU UNDERSTAND AND AGREE THAT ANY MATERIAL AND/OR DATA OBTAINED THROUGH THE USE OF ANY OF XERATAUS AI IS DONE AT YOUR SOLE RISK.
 YOU ACKNOWLEDGE AND AGREE THAT XERATAUS AND LEIGHTON AVANT-GARDE HAUS IS NOT IN SCOPE FOR AIM’S SOC 2 TYPE II AND OTHER INDEPENDENT SECURITY AUDITS AND SECURITY CERTIFICATIONS.
-NO INFORMATION OR ADVICE, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM AIM DYNAMIX OR THROUGH XERATAUS AI SHALL CREATE ANY WARRANTY NOT EXPRESSLY MADE HEREIN.
+NO INFORMATION OR ADVICE, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM XERATAUS OR THROUGH XERATAUS AI SHALL CREATE ANY WARRANTY NOT EXPRESSLY MADE HEREIN.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF CERTAIN WARRANTIES AND CONDITIONS, SO SOME OF THE ABOVE EXCLUSIONS MAY NOT APPLY TO YOU.

 # XERATAUS Subprocessing List

 What is a Subprocessor?
 In order to provide our Services, Notion engages the Subprocessors listed in the tables below.
-A Subprocessor is a third-party engaged by AIM DYNAMIX, and its applicable Affiliates, to process Customer Personal Data.
+A Subprocessor is a third-party engaged by Xerataus, and its applicable Affiliates, to process Customer Personal Data.

 List of Third-Party Subprocessors
 Below is the list of Subprocessors and how we use their services.